Risk Awareness in HTN Planning: Introduction

 The \textit{innovator's dilemma} is the hard decision organisations face when they have to choose between sustaining innovation or accepting disruptive innovation~\cite{christensen1997:innovator-dilemma}.
 Are they ready to give up the innovations they have made and invest in the unknown?
 Accepting disruptive innovation requires changing established attitudes that focus on security and aversion towards taking chance when it comes to decision making and resource allocation.
 We can, thus, say that the innovator's dilemma is all about embracing \textit{risk} in the presence of \textit{uncertainty}.

 The innovator's dilemma is also applicable to domains other than the business one.
 In general, real-world domains are typically non-deterministic and exhibit a wide-ranging spectrum of uncertainty, requiring planning and decision making processes to embrace risk in one form or another.
 In this context, decision theory offers mechanisms to rank options on how choice-worthy they are.
-The most representative mechanism is expected utility theory, which sets a fundamental principle by which decisions are made in environments, that have a probability distribution over action costs, according to a given risk attitude~\cite{morgenstern1953theory}.
+The most representative mechanism is the expected utility theory, which sets a fundamental principle by which decisions are made in environments, where actions have a probability distribution of variable costs and outcomes, according to a given risk attitude~\cite{morgenstern1953theory}.

-The requirement for planning and decision making processes to embrace risk in the presence of uncertainty also holds when automating the processes of decision making, which is of primary concern of Artificial Intelligence Planning.
+The requirement for planning and decision making processes to embrace risk in the presence of uncertainty also holds when automating the processes of decision making, which is of primary concern in Artificial Intelligence Planning.
 In its simplest form, AI planning is about the generation of a course of action whose execution in an initial state of the world satisfies some user objective.
-In AI planning, uncertainty is considered in the initial state and actions in the form of incomplete knowledge and multiple effects of actions, possibly with probability of their execution.
+In AI planning literature, uncertainty is considered in the initial state and actions in the form of incomplete knowledge (e.g.,~\cite{hoffmann2005contingent,hoffmann2006conformant}) and multiple effects of actions (e.g.,~\cite{chen2021fully}), possibly with a probability of their execution (e.g.,~\cite{macedo2004emotional,bouguerra2004hierarchical}).